crystal-lang/rfcs/text/0002-execution-contexts.md

 # Future possibilities

-MT execution contexts could eventually have a dynamic number of threads, adding new threads to a context when it has enough work, and removing threads when threads are starving (always within min..max limits).
-Ideally the threads could return to a thread pool (up to a total limit, like GOMAXPROCS in Go) and be reused by other contexts.
+Parallel execution contexts could eventually have a dynamic number of threads, adding new threads to a context when it has enough work, and removing threads when threads are starving (up to a maximum limit, like GOMAXPROCS in Go).
+Ideally the threads could return to a thread pool, and be reused by other contexts.